legop3/notes/current/anatomies/peripheral nervous system.md

             - slows heart rate
         - turns on digestion
         - turns on urination
-      - cranial nerve 11 - accessory nerve, motor, to neck and back muscles
+      - cranial nerve 11 (XI) - accessory nerve, motor, to neck and back muscles
         - large nerve
         - innervates large neck muscles
         - purely motor
-      - cranial nerve 12 - hypoglossal nerve, controls tongue muscle
+      - cranial nerve 12 (XII) - hypoglossal nerve, controls tongue muscle
     - arising from the brain
     - can be sensory, motor, or mixed
     - most of them supply the head and neck